LiveRamp/cascading_ext/README.md

 CascadingUtil.get().getFlowConnector().connect("Example flow", sources, sink, joined).complete();
 ```

 Another feature of BloomFilter is the ability to perform an inexact filter, and entirely avoid reducing over the LHS.
-When performing an inexact join, the LHS is passed over the bloom filter from the RHS, but the final exact CoGroup is skipped, leaving both true and false positives in the output.
+When performing an inexact join, the LHS is filtered by the bloom filter from the RHS, but the final exact CoGroup is skipped, leaving both true and false positives in the output.
 See [TestBloomFilter](https://github.com/LiveRamp/cascading_ext/blob/master/test/java/com/liveramp/cascading_ext/assembly/TestBloomFilter.java) for more examples.

 <b>MultiGroupBy</b>